beny2000/ShritsorSkins/README.md

 # ShritsorSkins
-Repo for file associated with Shirts or Skins app by Yasha Bershtadt and Ben Morgenstern
+Repo for file associated with Shrits or Skins app by Yasha Bershtadt and Ben Morgenstern